TheCacophonyProject/docs/pages/01.home/release-notes/item.md

 - Cleaned up how data is sent to the user PATCH API
 - Add typescript to eslint config and run
 - Improve docstrings to better explain inputs and behaviour
+- Tweak scrubber offsetting and fix css offset issue
+- Remove tooltips on for recording buttons

 #### Upload Processing